just-rene/inspect-v3-public/README.md

 - new modules are added as **independent services** in its own Docker containers
 - all parameter for application.properties can now be set via **env vars** in the docker containers
 - decoupling via **Kafka** Message Broker started (preview)

-### Preliminary remarks
-1) all webscrapper have been removed for legal reasons
-1) inspect is designed for single user, therefore the inputs are not validated

 ### Features